Sayoni26/gan_mnist/README.md

-A simple generative adversial network code to generate mnist data.
+A simple generative adversarial network code to generate mnist data.